Wallet::Config

 Specifies the realm in which to create Kerberos principals.
 The keytab object implementation can only work in a single realm for a given wallet installation and the keytab object names are stored without realm.
 KEYTAB_REALM is added when talking to the KDC via kadmin.

-KEYTAB_REALM must be set to use keytab objects. ktadd doesn't always default to the local realm.
+KEYTAB_REALM must be set to use keytab objects. ktadd doesn't always default to the local realm and the Active Directory integration requires it.

 KEYTAB_TMP